enhanced/enhanced.github.io/_posts/2018-08-01-ASL_With_ALSA.md

 sudo systemctl restart asterisk.service
 ```

+8. You should now have audio using the above method.. if not, check logs and retrace your steps.
+Note that you have to manually start pulseaudio every time for now.. and that you need to start osspd.service and asterisk.service _**AFTER**_ starting pulse, but you dont' have to stay logged in...

 ### To-Do
 My short list of outstanding things... and in no specific order
 1. Systemize pulseaudio